Sapan Desai

-Sapan Sharankishor Desai (born April 6, 1979) is an American physician, and the owner of Surgisphere, originally a textbook marketing company that claimed to provide large sets of medical data.
+Sapan Sharankishor Desai (born April 6, 1979) is an American ex-physician, and the owner of Surgisphere, originally a textbook marketing company that claimed to provide large sets of medical data on COVID-19 patients.
 This data and the research using it has been discredited, and two papers Desai co-authored that used this data were retracted after being published in prominent medical journals.

 Early life and education

-Desai was born and raised in the North Shore (Chicago) region of Illinois by Indian parents.
+Desai was born and raised in the North Shore (Chicago) region of Illinois by Gujarati immigrants from India.
 He is a graduate of the Stevenson High School (Lincolnshire, Illinois) and took 13 Advanced Placement classes there.
 Desai attended the University of Illinois at Chicago and studied biology, graduating at age 19.
 He then joined the combined M.D./Ph.D. program at the University of Illinois College of Medicine.
 During this time, he completed his Ph.D. degree in anatomy and cell biology, and M.D. degree by age 27.
 His doctoral adviser said that Desai claimed to be enrolled at John Marshall Law School, and later described himself as having his J.D., but there is no evidence of this being true.
 A 2004 publication from his period in Chicago showed signs of data manipulation (numerous duplicated regions in photographs), upon re-examination in June 2020.

 He graduated in 2006, then matched to Duke University for residency as a general surgeon.

 In 2008 Desai, still a surgical resident, founded Surgisphere to market medical textbooks, produced by Surgisphere, to medical students.
 Fake 5-star reviews on Amazon from accounts impersonating physicians were found.

 The Guardian noted that "in 2010, his Wikipedia page was flagged for deletion" because editors questioned his accomplishments.
 The New York Times described him as an unreliable physician, and a chief resident from Duke said "You couldn't trust what he said.
 You would verify everything that he did and take everything he did with a grain of salt."
 Thirteen people interviewed by the New York Times said there were "broad concerns inside the surgery department" about Desai.
 He would make improbable claims about patients and wouldn't follow through on their care.

 Desai received his online M.B.A. degree in 2012 from Western Governors University in three months.